Skip over main navigation

 Expand

-Michael is a community care and public law caseworker.
+Michael is a solicitor and heads up our public law team.
 He worked for the old Birmingham Law Centre for 17 years before its closure in August 2013 and specialises in the area of law where immigration status affects entitlement to social and welfare support.
-He has experience of representation in the First-tier and Upper Tribunal as well as Judicial Review and has taken several cases to the Court of Appeal.
+He has experience of representation in the First-Tier and Upper Tribunal as well as Judicial Review and has taken several cases to the Court of Appeal.

 Published: 8th August, 2018